x-govuk/govuk-accessibility-mistakes-forms/app/examples/tabs/index.md

 ---
 layout: example
-title: Tabs used for complex content
+title: Avoid tabs for complex content
 description: Using tabs in situations where users need to compare or absorb more information.
 tags: "Design"
 mistake: